How Did Pizza Get From Italy to New Jersey?

-Pizza was invented in Naples, Italy in the 18th century when the poor people of the city began adding tomatoes to their yeast-based flat bread.
-This was quite the innovation because up until that time most people in Europe believed tomatoes to be poisonous.
+Pizza was invented in Naples, Italy in the 18th century when the poor people of the city began adding tomatoes to their yeast-based flatbread.
+This was quite an innovation because up until that time most people in Europe believed tomatoes to be poisonous.

 The people living all around the Mediterranean had been eating some version of a flatbread topped with olive oil for thousands of years.
 But it wasn’t until the poor people in Naples were brave enough and desperate enough to experiment with tomatoes that the dish we now recognize as pizza started to take shape.

 In Italy, pizza remained primarily a “peasant food” for some time.
 But because it was cheap to make and you could create endless variations, it began to be sold as street food.
 It eventually gained widespread popularity and pizza became an Italian dish.

 The history of pizza wouldn’t be complete without mentioning the two most popular types of classic Italian pizza.
 Today we know them as the marinara and the Margherita.

 The marinara was named because it was the traditional food fishermen’s wives (la marinaras) would make for their husbands when they returned from their fishing voyages.
 This pizza has a topping of tomato, oregano, garlic, and olive oil.

 The Margherita pizza is topped with tomato sauce, mozzarella cheese, and fresh basil.
 This pizza gets its name from the legend that a baker prepared three pizzas for King Umberto I and Queen Margherita of Savoy.
 The pizza the queen liked best was then named for her and became known as the Margherita.

 Pizza gradually grew in popularity throughout the areas surrounding Naples, and eventually to much of Italy.
 It didn’t spread any farther until Italian immigrants from the Naples area began coming to the United States in large numbers.